lessos/lessgo/logger/README.md

 ```

 ## log levels
-by default, the log levels ware defined as
+the default log levels are:

 <table>
 <tr>